mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ## Motivation

 The Joy UI [global variants feature](/joy-ui/main-features/global-variants/) provides a consistent set of values for the `variant` prop.
-However, depending on the design, they may not fit perfectly, like in the right-hand side example, where the Card parent variant overlaps with its child components.
+But these variants can sometimes cause quirks when the same styles are applied to both parent and child components.
+Check out the two demo cards below to see how things can go wrong:

 {{"demo": "ColorInversionMotivation.js"}}

-- On the left, the Button variant is `solid`.
-Given the Card wrapper hasn't a specifically defined variant value, it renders its default one, which is `outlined`, making the design work well.
+- On the left, the Button variant is `solid`, while its parent Card is the default `outlined`, so the design works well.
-- On the right, the Card uses `solid`, disrupting the design's hierarchy and contrast.
+- On the right, the `solid` variant is applied to both the Button and the Card, disrupting the design's hierarchy and contrast.

-The color inversion feature tackles precisely this type of situation conveniently, preserving the meaningfulness of each global variant.
+Joy UI's color inversion feature prevents this kind of situation from occurring, while still preserving the hiearchical meaning of the global variants themselves.

 ## Overview

-When color inversion is enabled on the parent component, all children components will invert their styles regardless of their color prop to match the parent's background by keeping the same hierarchy of importance based on their variants.
+When color inversion is enabled on a parent component, all children components invert their styles (regardless of their respective color props) to match the parent's background.
+The inverted styles maintain the semantic meaning of their corresponding global variants—in the example below, the Button is still `solid` even though it's been inverted to contrast with its container.
+If you change the Button's variant to `outlined`, you'll see that the design still works; but try removing the `invertedColors` prop from the parent Card, and you'll see how the design falls apart (and thus, why this feature is so useful):

 {{"demo": "ColorInversionOverview.js"}}